tortellini-tools/action/.github/pull_request_template.md

 ## Description

 <!--
-    Please describe your changes here, especially focusing on why this pull request makes licenseguard better and what problem it solves.
+    Please describe your changes here, especially focusing on why this pull request makes tortellini better and what problem it solves.

     Before you start, please read our contribution guidelines: https://github.com/tortellini-tools/action/blob/main/CONTRIBUTING.md